 I was licenced in 1991, with the callsign VE3RGU.
 I currently hold the Canadian Advanced Amateur Licence with CW, along with the land mobile, aeronautical, and maritime radiotelephone operator's licences.
 I was a Canadian delegated examiner for 6 years, and happily licenced many new hams in that time, many of whom have gone on to fully embrace and enhance the hobby.

-I'm always happy to give out a rare new grid square, or have a good old fashioned rag chew.
+As is usual for most of us, work often gets in the way of playing radio, but I get on when I can and I'm always happy to give out a rare new grid square, or have a good old fashioned rag chew.

 QSL is always 100%.
 Prefer direct, but the bureau is OK as well.